yizhi401/rubotoQuickStart/README.md

 I change the /data/dalvik-cache's access control to 777
     su chmod 777 /data/dalvik-cache

 And then relunch, It works!
 Anyway, you cann't change the user's /data/dalvik-cache into mod 777 right?

-So I guess this might relates to the possible solution.
+So using DexClassLoader is ok.